codefellows/seattle-code-201d75/class-06/demo/README.md

 ### required features

-- i would go there, type in the kitten's name, age
+- I would go there, type in the kitten's name, age - an admin user can add kittens to the page for addoption by entering them into a form
-- create a narrative of who this kitten is - personality, likes, etc.
+- create a narrative of who this kitten is - personality, likes, etc. - a bio on each kitten
 - breed
 - good with kids/dogs/other cats
 - picture(s) - one at minimum, more is nice